Sarvesh Kumari

 Worrying about things you have no control over

-Small decisions feeling unnecessarily heavy
+Small decisions feel unnecessarily heavy

-A constant low-level unease — even during good moments
+A constant low-level unease, even during good moments

 Snapping at people you care about, not because you want to, but because you are running on empty